narumii/Deobfuscator/README.md

 ![tak](./assets/run-deobfuscator.gif)

 ## 🔧 Contributing
 Contributions are welcome!
-See [CONTRIBUTING.md](./CONTRIBUTING.md) for more information.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for a project introduction and some basics about java bytecode.

 ---